What Are Uterine Fibroids?

-Women in the 30s and 40s are at highest risk of developing fibroids.
+Women in their 30s and 40s are at highest risk of developing fibroids.
 Women of African-American, Hispanic and Asian heritage also seem to be at an increased risk, for reasons not understood.

 Some women with fibroids have mild or no symptoms, while for others symptoms are severe and disruptive.
-Some women experience iron-deficiency anemia from heavy or prolonged menstrual periods or abnormal bleeding between periods.
 Common symptoms include:

 - Heavy or prolonged menstrual periods